red-g/functional-typescript/README.md

 ## Update From The Future
 My perspective has shifted a lot on this experiment since its creation.
 While I can appreciate a lot of the interesting techiques I used to simulate things like higher kinded types and sum types, I see now that they introduce a lot of unnecessary complexity.
 Like pretty much every functional typescript project, it tries to fit a square peg into a round whole.
 Javascript, or some variation of it, is never going to be the answer.

 I think [elm](https://elm-lang.org) does an *amazing* job not only making functional programming ergonomic but performant on the web.
-It's a big departure from traditional javascript web apps, but once you acclimate, you can never look back to HTML, CSS, or JS.
+It's a big departure from traditional javascript web apps, but once you acclimate, it's hard to go back to HTML, CSS, or JS.

 ## Introduction
 A simple and flexible take on functional typescript programming.